BPerezLamarque/ABDOMEN/README.md

 # Installation:

-The scripts to run ABDOMEN ("ABDOMEN.R" and "ABDOMEN_v1.0.stan") must be downloaded from the folder ['script'](https://github.com/BPerezLamarque/ABDOMEN/tree/main/script/).
+The R and Stan scripts to run ABDOMEN ("ABDOMEN.R" and "ABDOMEN_v1.0.stan") must be downloaded from the folder ['script'](https://github.com/BPerezLamarque/ABDOMEN/tree/main/script/) and stored in your R working directory.
 In addition, the following packages must be installed:

 ```r